protontypes/open-sustainable-technology/README.md

 - [Coastwards](https://github.com/maureentsakiris/coastwards) - A global citizen science project to help scientists study the risks of sea-level rise.
 - [Coastal Carbon Network Data Library](https://github.com/Smithsonian/CCN-Data-Library) - Accelerating the pace of discovery in coastal wetland carbon science by providing our community with access to data, analysis tools, and synthesis opportunities.
 - [HyperCoast](https://github.com/opengeos/HyperCoast) - A Python package for visualizing and analyzing hyperspetral data in coastal regions.
+- [baytrends](https://github.com/tetratech/baytrends) - Evaluate long-term trends in the Chesapeake Bay using a Generalized Additive Modeling approach.

 ### Ocean and Hydrology Data Access
 - [HyRiver](https://github.com/cheginit/HyRiver) - A Python software stack for retrieving hydroclimate data from web services.